-The Office of Student Engagement and Leadership (SEAL) is the place to start with campus life.
-SEAL is comprised of different areas: Student Clubs and Organizations, Leadership and Service, Meyer-Evans Student Center, New Student Orientation, and Special Events.
-SEAL actively supports the mission of Lincoln College by implementing programs and services that enrich student lives and encourages involvement in co-curricular experiences that will prepare them to be contributing members of society.
-SEAL's vision is to cultivate transformative experiences that support the development and growth of the whole student.
-A number of social and educational programs are coordinated by SEAL, including Week of Welcome, LynxFest, Family Weekend, Homecoming, SpringFest, and programs that focus on civic engagement, social justice, leadership, service, and diversity.
+The Office of Student Engagement is the place to start with campus life.
+Student Engagement is comprised of different areas: Student Clubs and Organizations, Leadership and Service, Meyer-Evans Student Center, New Student Orientation, and Special Events.
+Student Engagement actively supports the mission of Lincoln College by implementing programs and services that enrich student lives and encourages involvement in co-curricular experiences that will prepare them to be contributing members of society.
+Student Engagement's vision is to cultivate transformative experiences that support the development and growth of the whole student.
+A number of social and educational programs are coordinated by Student Engagement, including Lynx First Four Days, Weeks of Welcome, LynxFest, Family Weekend, Homecoming, SpringFest, and programs that focus on civic engagement, social justice, leadership, service, and diversity.

 Participation in campus organizations and College sponsored events and programs is a way to find balance, meet new people, and develop life skills.
-SEAL is the resource for all student organizations and for students who seek to make the most out of their college experience.
-SEAL provides assistance with event planning and organization management, acts as a liaison between organizations and the College, and strives to meet the unique needs of Lincoln College students through cultural, social and educational programming.
-If you would like information about involvement on campus, contact the Office of Student Engagement and Leadership or visit our website at www.studentengagement.lincolncollege.edu.
+Student Engagement is the resource for all student organizations and for students who seek to make the most out of their college experience.
+Student Engagement provides assistance with event planning and organization management, acts as a liaison between organizations and the College, and strives to meet the unique needs of Lincoln College students through cultural, social and educational programming.
+If you would like information about involvement on campus, contact the Office of Student Engagement and Leadership or visit our website at https://lincolncollege.edu/student-life/student-engagement/overview.